aptos-labs/developer-docs/docs/move/book/generics.md

 T: <ability> (+ <ability>)*
 ```

 The `<ability>` can be any of the four [abilities](./abilities.md), and a type parameter can be constrained with multiple abilities at once.
-So all of the following would be valid type parameter declarations:
+So all the following would be valid type parameter declarations:

 ```move
 T: copy